-ASHI Emergency Medical Response is designed to provide non-EMS responders including government, corporate, law enforcement and corrections personnel with a level of training comparable to a professional Emergency Medical Responder.
-This 48-hour course is consistent with national EMS curriculum requirements and educations standards, however, it is not the intent of the Emergency Medical Response program to cross the EMS scope of practice threshold.
+ASHI Emergency Medical Response training program is designed to provide non-EMS responders including government, corporate, law enforcement, and corrections personnel with a level of training comparable to a professional Emergency Medical Responder.
+This 48-hour course is consistent with national EMS curriculum requirements and education standards, however, it is not the intent of the Emergency Medical Response program to cross the EMS scope of practice threshold.

 This course is intended for individuals who are not EMS or healthcare providers but desire certification in Emergency Medical Response.